 This transformation of the original and natural sound of the leafs, aims to create a sonic detachment from the sound source as well as the already visual detachment discussed in the first experiment.

 Student Led Seminar on Observation.

-Is it possible that directors/producers have too much say in the way they manipulate the staging in order to tell a story. possibly they don’t leave much for the interpretation of the viewer. rather limited?
+Is it possible that directors/producers have too much say in the way they manipulate the staging in order to tell a story?
+Does that possibly not leave much for the interpretation of the viewer?
 If so is that a bad thing?
 How can we challenge it?

 on “The Social Dilemma”